Frequently Asked Questions

 • Determining the scope of work for the upcoming sprint.

-• Prioritizing user stories or PBIs based on business value and dependencies.
+• Ordering user stories or PBIs based on business value and dependencies.

 • Estimating the effort required for each user story.